New to group fitness classes? Here’s how to rock your first class, whether you are returning to the gym or brand new!

 I’m so glad I did it, even though I was nervous – and didn’t even make it through the whole workout.

 Yup, I didn’t make it through the last ten minutes of the class.
+It felt like I was working out for the first time.
 I was weak – heck, I’d had my abs cut into not too many weeks earlier.
 But I was okay with that!
 I’d showed up, and that was honestly the scariest part.

 Even though I was pretty inconsistent at hitting a group fitness class in the coming year, showing up that one time took away the scary part of rejoining the fitness world.
 It took away the unknown, taught me a lot about my body, and gave me the confidence I needed to keep going.
 In some ways, it helped me get to where I am today!